KotaHemanthIITD/nlp/README.md

 Third set of parameters will be 5x1 which is between 2nd hidden & output.

+In total parameters = 44 which can be seen in model summary in assignment.

+As discussed in class as epoch increases , error decreases is a general observation.
+In my submission as well this is reflected.

 ### Team :

 T R K Saran